 On completion of the original FutureFactories project, I looked for a way of expanding the research to consider what would happen if a craftsperson/maker was to use such a system, compared to an industrial designer.
 The idea was that designers are used to a certain amount of 'distance' between their design solutions and their manufacture, whereas craftspeople, by definition, work far more closely with the finished result of their endeavours.
 What would happen if a craftsperson worked with a system which removed them from the process of making, but still allowed every object produced to be an individual piece?

-Katie Bunnell, leader of Autonomatic, the 3D Digital Production Research Cluster at University College Falmouth, agreed to jointly fund the research, and Justin Marshall, a research fellow there, agreed to work on the project over the course of a year.
+Katie Bunnell, leader of Autonomatic, the 3D Digital Production Research Cluster at University College Falmouth, jointly funded the research, and Justin Marshall, a research fellow there, worked on the project over the course of a year.
 Marshall worked with the computer programmer Ertu Unver to develop his own interpretation of a Post Industrial Manufacturing process.
 Again, the results were a fascinating series of designed pieces, and again we worked as a team to produce conference papers and articles about the project and its implications.